xi/apca-introduction/analysis.md

 per degree.
 Below that, features get slightly harder to detect.
 (Perhaps that is the reasons for the "you don't see the forest among the trees" phenomenon.)

+There is one caveat though: The spatial frequency only defines the contrast threshold under which a pattern is not perceivable at all.
+Above that it has barely any effect.
+In the context of accessibility we should usually stay well above that threshold.
+So it is not clear whether spatial frequency is a useful concept in this context.

-It is not obvious how to define spatial frequency in the context of the web.
+On top of that, it is not obvious how to define spatial frequency for the web.
 For text, font size and weight certainly play a role.
 But different fonts have wildly different interpretations of these values.
 Since fonts depend on user preference, we cannot know beforehand which fonts will be used.
 We also don't